Learn - Planner

 Planner

-For the words item, event, schedule, category, transaction, and account, see Concepts.
+For the words flow, event, schedule, category, transaction, and account, see Concepts.

 Forecast Period: how far ahead the Planner reaches

-Why does the Forecast Period default to 1 Year?
-A shorter forecast loads faster on large budgets, and most planning happens in the next few months.
-Reach further when you need to: an annual fee a year out, a one-time event a few years from now, or how a savings rate compounds.
+Why this default?
+One year loads fast.
+A shorter forecast keeps a large budget responsive, and most planning happens in the next few months.
+Reach further when you have a reason to: an annual fee, a one-time event a few years out, or how a savings rate compounds.

-The Forecast Period is shared with Reports.
-Changing it on either tab changes it for both.
+The Forecast Period is shared with Reports, so changing it on either tab changes it for both.
+It is remembered on the device you set it on, not on your account, so a second device keeps its own setting.

 Grid view